diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 My indoctrination becomes your indoctrination.
-This is reversal, restitution, revelation and ROLLS ROYCE the 5 RS AND R8 the 6s

-If you understand, you understand.
+This is reversal, restitution, revelation and ROLLS ROYCE the 5 RS AND R8 the 6s IF YOU OVERSTAND,UNDERSTANDING YOU STAND ABOVE YET If you understand, you understand.
 If you don’t, you were never qualified to speak on it in the first place.
 ---